-Bird Limousine Airport Transportation service offers a competitive flat rate on all Airport car service to and from Philadelphia Airport.
-Our Limo services to PHL airport covers many towns and cities included but not limited to Princeton, Hamilton, Trenton, Allentown, Bordentown, Pennington, Lambertville and more.
+Bird Limousine Airport Transportation service offers a competitive flat rate on all Airport car services to and from Philadelphia Airport.
+Our Limo services to PHL airport cover many towns and cities including but not limited to Princeton, Hamilton, Trenton, Allentown, Bordentown, Pennington, Lambertville, and more.

 Bird Limousine Transportation Service offers the residents of Mercer County New Jersey and Bucks County PA a flat rate fare to/from all major airports in NJ, NY, and PA.